twtygqyy/pytorch-LapSRN/README.md

 We convert Set5 test set images to mat format using Matlab, for best PSNR performance, please use Matlab

 ### Prepare Training dataset
-  - We use hdf5 format training samples with 'data', 'label_x2', and 'label_x4' keys, the training data is generated with Matlab Bicubic Interplotation, please refer [Code for Data Generation](https://github.com/twtygqyy/pytorch-vdsr/tree/master/data) for creating training files.
+  - We provide a simple hdf5 format training sample in data folder with 'data', 'label_x2', and 'label_x4' keys, the training data is generated with Matlab Bicubic Interplotation, please refer [Code for Data Generation](https://github.com/twtygqyy/pytorch-vdsr/tree/master/data) for creating training files.

 ### Performance
   - We provide a pretrained LapSRN x4 model trained on T91 and BSDS200 images from [SR_training_datasets](http://vllab1.ucmerced.edu/~wlai24/LapSRN/results/SR_training_datasets.zip) with data augmentation as mentioned in the paper